nielswitte/OpenSim-CMS/assets/docs.md/01_Installation/01_Installation.md

 **WARNING:** Both users have maximum permissions for every part of the API and therefore it is highly recommended to change the passwords as quick as possible.

 # Linux
-Some of the functions for the processing of documents and presentations rely on `pdftoppm`.
+Some of the functions for the processing of documents and presentations rely on `pdftocairo`.
 This program, located in `poppler-utils`, needs to be installed on your Linux server for conversion of PDF to images to work.

 On Ubuntu this can be done by using: `apt-get install poppler-utils`.

 # Apache
 Apache requires `mod_rewrite` and optionally `mod_expires`.
-In addition PHP 5.5 or higher is required with CURL, JSON, GD and XML support.
+In addition PHP 5.5 or higher is required with cURL, JSON, GD and XML support.